20% off your first purchase with code: SHOP24

 • Do not damage classroom materials

-With younger students (elementary school age), there are a few tried and true behavior monitoring systems.
+For younger students, there are a few tried and true behavior monitoring systems.
 Two of my favorites are the clip chart and the pocket chart system.
-Both of these options are great because they allow students to play an active role in your behavior plan.
+Both of these options allow students to play an active role in your classroom behavior management plan.

-A clip chart is usually made up of 5 to 7 sections.
-Each section contains a descriptor or rating of the child's current behavior.
+A clip chart usually has 5 to 7 sections.
+Each section contains a descriptor or rating of the child’s current behavior.
 Typically the chart has excellent, role model behavior at the top and works down to unacceptable behavior at the bottom.
-Many teachers like to use a clip chart because they can color code each section to match their school-wide behavior plan.
+Many teachers like clip charts because they can color code each section to match their school-wide behavior plan.

 How does a clip chart work?

-A pocket chart system can be created using a calendar style pocket chart.
-It just needs to have enough pockets so each child has his or her own slot.
-The pockets are labeled with students' names and hold a set of cards or popsicle sticks.
-These can simply be colored green, yellow, red like a traffic light, numbered 1, 2, and 3, or decorated with smiley, straight, and sad faces - whatever visual you want to use to represent their behavior choices.
+A pocket chart system uses a calendar-style pocket chart.
+The pockets are labeled with students’ names and hold a set of cards or popsicle sticks.
+These can simply be colored green, yellow, red like a traffic light, numbered 1, 2, and 3, or decorated with smiley, straight, and sad faces – whatever visual you want to use to represent their behavior choices.

 How does a pocket chart behavior system work?

-Whatever monitoring system you choose, make sure you have a way to record your students' daily behavior.
-I keep a simple calendar page in my students' daily folders that gets marked at the end of the day.
+Whatever monitoring system you choose for your classroom behavior management plan, make sure you have a way to record your students’ daily behavior.
+I keep a simple calendar page in my students’ daily folders that I mark at the end of the day.

-Now that you have a set of rules and a way to track how well your students are following them, you'll need to decide on consequences for undesired behavior.
-Simply put, what are you going to do when a kid is breaking your class rules?
+Once you have a set of rules and a way to track how well your students are following them, you’ll need to decide on consequences for undesired behavior.
+Simply put, what are you going to do when a kid is breaking class rules?

 Coming up with logical consequences takes some creative thinking but it’s the best way to address behavior problems.
 For consequences to be effective, they should be relevant and realistic.